 Rihanna

-Unfortunately, we definitely still do not see a lot of plus sized women of color.
-While other designers stayed within safe boundaries, Rihanna did completely the opposite by showcasing her collections on all shapes, sizes, and colors.
+Unfortunately, we still do not see a lot of plus-sized styles or designers in this spectrum.
+While other designers stayed within safe boundaries, Rihanna did ultimately the opposite by showcasing her collections in all shapes, sizes, and colors.
 We love that Rihanna ignores society’s beauty standards, which sometimes feel set in stone.
 By doing so, she is completely changing the game and constantly reminding us that everyone is beautiful!